SaiAshish9/kotlinAnimatedSplashScreen/README.md

-## Add this statement at defaultConfig build.gradle
+## Add this statement at defaultConfig of build.gradle

 ```
 configurations.all {